Can ChatGPT access Confluence? A 2026 guide

 Automation platforms like Zapier

-Tools like Zapier operate on a simple trigger-and-action model.
-For instance, you could set up a Zap where "When a new page is made in Confluence (trigger), summarize it with ChatGPT (action)."
+Tools like Zapier operate on a trigger-and-action model.
+For instance, you could set up a Zap where "When a new page is made in Confluence, summarize it with ChatGPT."
+These are excellent for specific, linear tasks.

-This brings us to platforms built specifically to create and deploy AI assistants using your existing company knowledge.
+This brings us to platforms designed specifically to create and deploy AI assistants using your existing company knowledge.

-This is exactly what eesel AI does.
-Unlike the other methods, eesel AI gives you a no-code platform that connects directly to Confluence and your other apps to build an AI assistant that actually works.
+This is what eesel AI does.
+It provides a no-code platform that works alongside Confluence and your other apps to build an AI assistant.

 • Bring all your knowledge together.
-Your company’s brain probably isn’t just in Confluence.
-With eesel AI, you can also pull in knowledge from Google Docs, past support tickets, and over 100 other sources to create a single brain for your AI.
+Confluence is often the hub, but you might have data in other places too.
+With eesel AI, you can pull in knowledge from Google Docs and over 100 other sources to create a unified brain for your AI.

 • Use your AI anywhere.
-The assistant isn’t trapped.
-You can deploy it in Slack for your team’s internal questions, in your helpdesk to help agents, or even as a customer-facing chatbot on your website.
+The assistant can be deployed in Slack for internal questions, in your helpdesk to help agents, or as a customer-facing chatbot on your website.

-• You’re in complete control.
-You get to decide exactly which Confluence Spaces and pages the AI learns from.
-This makes sure it stays on-topic and only gives answers based on information you’ve approved.
+• Specific control.
+You decide exactly which Confluence Spaces and pages the AI learns from, ensuring it provides answers based on the most relevant information.

 A screenshot of the eesel AI platform showing how it can connect to Confluence and many other apps to build a comprehensive knowledge base.